Managed Service Provider (MSP) noun

 A vendor-neutral MSP has the independence to design, implement, manage, negotiate and optimize your contingent program with no hidden agenda.

-Better Vendor Engagement and Lower Contingent Workforce Spend
+Better Vendor Engagement and Lower Contingent Staffing Spend

 When you partner with a managed service provider, they assume responsibility for the engagement and management of your current staffing agency vendors.
 They can introduce new vendors and negotiate new rates with existing ones, opening up the competitive playing field, making sure you get the right talent for the right price.